Tribal Beneficial Use Designations as a Catalyst for Reallocating Water in California

 Sedimentation in California Reservoirs: A Long-Term Problem of Immediate Concern

-Ryan John Mahoney, JD ‘17, LLM ‘17, McGeorge School of Law, is staff counsel with the California Office of Environmental Health Hazard Assessment.
+[print_link] Ryan J. Mahoney* Ryan John Mahoney, JD ‘17, LLM ‘17, McGeorge School of Law, is staff counsel with the California Office of Environmental Health Hazard Assessment.
 Mr. Mahoney’s article won the 2018 California Water Law Writing Prize, awarded at the 2018 California Water Law Symposium.
+INTRODUCTION Sedimentation of reservoirs is a threat to California’s… Continue reading Sedimentation in California Reservoirs: A Long-Term Problem of Immediate Concern

 The Exclusivity of Inclusion: Involving Environmental Justice Communities in California’s Central Valley in the Sustainable Groundwater Management Act